highchair/artinruins-com/property-img/_To-DO.md

 # Grove Street School
 * Find the source of the interior photos — Charles Heganam Architects

+# iWay
+* Find the supporting photos of highway construction for this series
+* Find original photos provided by Frank Mullin

-# The John O. Pastore Photograph Album
+# John O. Pastore Photograph Album
 * http://library.providence.edu/spcol/pas_scrbk/pas_scrapb2.html
 * LOTS of early photos, turn of the 20th century